feature-image

 ADVERTISEMENT

 “The glove dispute is over.
-I am the f**king board,” Chisora said in a behind-the-scenes video shared by IFN.
+I am the f–king board,” Chisora said in a behind-the-scenes video shared by IFN.
 “Deontay has the right gloves.”

 ADVERTISEMENT

 Later that day, both fighters stepped on the scales for their final weigh-ins.
 Wilder came in at 226.4 lbs, while Chisora—sporting a Tyson Fury mask—weighed 266.7 lbs, giving him a significant 40-pound advantage.
-In any case, this isn’t the first time Deontay Wilder has caused problems regarding the gloves for his fights.
+In any case, this isn’t the first time Deontay Wilder has caused problems over the gloves for his fights.

 Deontay Wilder and boxing gloves have been at odds